PHE collects data on all chlamydia tests done in England from NHS laboratories and LA/NHS commissioned laboratories, to

 The principles for accessing, storing and sharing CTAD data are given in the PHE HIV and STI data sharing policy.
 The data are accessible from:

-- annual data tables available on the PHE website.
-These present data on chlamydia detection rate and chlamydia testing coverage and related service provision at local authority (upper and lower tier, including unitary authorities) and national levels.
+- NCSP annual data tables are available on the PHE website.
+These present data on chlamydia detection rate and chlamydia testing coverage and related service provision at national levels.
 Data are also presented in an annual slide set

 - Health Protection Report: latest infection reports.
 These present data on Routine data and commentary reporting on infectious diseases

 - CTAD reporting tools.
 These can be used to generate data reports for monitoring local, regional and national public health priorities.
 The reports, which are available on the HIV and STI web portal are restricted for use by nominated local government, NHS and public health organisations

 - the Sexual and Reproductive Health Profiles.
 The Sexual and Reproductive Health Profiles have been developed by PHE to support local authorities, public health leads and other interested parties monitor the sexual and reproductive health of their population and the contribution of local public health related systems.
 Interactive maps, charts and tables provide a snapshot and trends across a range of topics including teenage pregnancy, abortions, contraception, HIV, sexually transmitted infections and sexual offences.
 Wider influences on sexual health such as alcohol use, and other topics particularly relating to teenage conceptions such as education and deprivation level, are also included